badukaire/acct/README.md

 the same format as the balance file (the output), so that it is easy to reuse balances of previous time periods.

-In case you want to specify the date range of the movements, do it after the descriptor, like this :
+In case you want to specify the date range of the transactions, do it after the descriptor, like this :

 ```bash
 $ python /path/to/script/p.sh ourTrip 2016-10
 ```

-This would process only the movements in the file from October 1st to October 31st, 2016.
+This would process only the transactions in the file from October 1st to October 31st, 2016.

 The date range can be given as the year, the year and month, and year